 Wednesday: lecture, begin to work at scale of site, guest lecture, video

-Thursday: trip to Chicago, IL (CAF tour, lunch, boat tour, sketching, Gensler tour, dinner)
+Thursday: trip to Chicago, IL (city tour, lunch, boat tour, sketching, firm tour, dinner)

 Friday: lecture, continuation of drawing exploration